YOGA HOLIDAYS IN SPAIN

 Catalonia packs a world of landscapes into one region, from 3,000m snow-capped Pyrenean peaks, to the warm turquoise waters of the Mediterranean.

-Rich with influences from Moorish, Roman, Greek, Phoenician and Byzantine civilisations, Andalucνa is one of the most diverse and fascinating regions of Spain.
+Rich with influences from Moorish, Roman, Greek, Phoenician and Byzantine civilisations, Andalucía is one of the most diverse and fascinating regions of Spain.

 Leave the tourist trails on two wheels and see a side of the country far removed from the costas and the big smoke.

-Our top six small ship cruising vacations in Spain unlock the Moorish heritage of the Iberian Peninsula, as well as providing safe passage to the ports of Portugal, Morocco, France and the Netherlands.
+Our best small ship cruising vacations in Spain unlock the shared European-North African heritage of the Iberian Peninsula, as well as providing safe passage to the ports of Portugal, Morocco and beyond.

 The countryside is a wonder, with mountains, desert scrubland and forests to explore.
 Meanwhile, big city life in Madrid, Barcelona and Valencia delivers world-class art, music and diverse and delicious cuisine.